 We took a crucial step when we launched our national rice action program early this year.
-Through this program, we expect to achieve a sustained annual growth rate in our production of at least three to three and a half percent in rice, and at least five percent in corn.
+Through this program, we expect to achieve a sustained annual growth rate in our production of at least 3% to 3.5% in rice, and at least 5% in corn.

 We expect, however, that despite the massive resources and support we are giving our rice farmers, we will still experience a heavy toll on our harvest due to the prolonged dry season that we just experienced.
 Fortunately, our earlier gains in the agricultural sector will cushion the effect of this drought.

 The productivity of our industrial sector was increased because of the peace that now characterizes much of labor-management relationship.
 Our renascent democracy has helped our workers appreciate more deeply the value of the peaceful resolution of conflicts.
-The number of strikes and lock-outs have significantly decreased.
-In the process, one billion pesos in workers’ salaries and benefits, and about 5.7 billion pesos in production costs were saved.
+The number of strikes and lockouts have significantly decreased.
+In the process, P1 billion in workers’ salaries and benefits, and about P5.7 billion in production costs were saved.

 We must remember that the highest priority in our quest for greater productivity are our disadvantaged countrymen.
 If we produce more, those who have less shall have more to partake of.
 This is the rationale for the many reforms we have implemented to tilt the balance in favor of the less privileged; to tilt the balance in favor of the countryside.

 Our efforts at increased production must be complemented by our reinvigorated drive for conservation.
 I believe an important expression of our maturity is our exercise of good stewardship over our resources.